skai111/db48x/doc/commands/settings.md

 Display the exponent in scientific mode in a way reminiscent of classical HP48 calculators, for example `1.23E-4`.

+## LeadingZero

+Display a leading zero for fractional decimal values, i.e. display `0.5` and not `.5`.
+This corresponds to the way most HP calculators display decimal values, with the notable exception of RPL calculators in ` STD ` mode.

+## NoLeadingZero

+Do not display the leading zero for fractional decimal values, i.e. display `.5` and not `0.5`.
+This corresponds to the way HP RPL calculators display numbers in ` STD ` mode.

 ## MixedFractions

 Display fractions as mixed fractions when necessary, e.g. `3/2` will show up as `1 1/2`.